 The course content is grouped into two main blocks of instruction.
 The first five lectures in block I gradually lay the foundations of open-economy macroeconomics, progressing from households in an endowment economy to households and firms in a production economy, and moving from two-period to infinite-horizon models.
-Embedded in the first block is also a Tutorial on using MATLAB for macroeconomic simulations in the open economy.
+A hand-on tutorial on using MATLAB for macroeconomic simulations in the open economy starts the first block.
 At the end of block I stands an open-economy real-business-cycle model that unifies the insights for rigorous quantification.
 A first software-based exercise in the form of a problem set concludes this first block.